dimartz/weather/README.md

 ## Description

-Weather is a command API for displaying the current weather conditions in your terminal, with support for ANSI colors and Unicode symbols.
+Weather is a CLI for displaying the current weather conditions in your terminal, with support for ANSI colors and Unicode symbols.

 Weather data comes from the `OpenWeatherMap` free weather API.